Reftab/ReftabShell/README.md

 ### Download repository

 Use the [Reftab API documentation](https://www.reftab.com/api-docs) to find endpoints to access.
+Save your Reftab API keys into the api.conf file.

 ### Methods
 The reftab shell script has 4 flags available.